Now in his third year with Ferris State University Athletics, Craig Wotta serves as the school's Assistant Athletics

-Wotta, who brings more than 15 years of management experience to FSU and spent the majority of his professional career at the University of Michigan, directs, manages and coordinates all facility operations, including serving as the manager for Ferris State's Ewigleben Sports Complex and Ice Arena.
+Wotta, who brought more than 15 years of management experience to FSU and spent the majority of his professional career at the University of Michigan, directs, manages and coordinates all facility operations, including serving as the manager for Ferris State's Ewigleben Sports Complex and Ice Arena.
 He also serves as the department's primary contact with the university's physical plant and has specific oversight of budget, staffing, programming, revenue production and maintenance for athletics facilities.

 Prior to this employment at the One On One Athletic Club, Wotta received significant experience at the NCAA Division I level as the manager of the University of Michigan's Yost Ice Arena from 1998 to 2012.
 While at Yost Ice Arena, he was responsible for facility operations, scheduling, programming, maintenance and budget control along with overseeing a facility management intern program which allowed students in Michigan's Kinesiology program to gain experience by assisting the Yost Arena staff.